 Large Intestine 4 is a great point for any kind of congestion, and is thought to be anti-inflammatory.
 It treats any kind of head and neck pain and tension, improves circulation and strengthens the immune system.
 It’s located in the space between the thumb and first finger, half-way along from the wrist crease to the fist knuckle.
 Usually there is tenderness there- it speaks to the power of acupressure that this point is contra-indicated in pregnancy, even when not using needles.

 Lung 7 is one of the common points used for symptomatic relief of cough, headache and stiff neck.
 It is thought to bolster the body’s natural defenses and protective mechanisms.
 To locate it, make a thumbs-up sign and look for the depression at the base of your thumb.
 From that depression, LU7 is located approximately two finger-widths up your arm towards your elbow.

 Large Intestine 11 (pictured above) has traditionally been used to help prevent colds and flus.
 Modern studies have shown that it regulates immunity, and stimulating this point is one of TCM’s best tricks for reducing fever.
 It helps circulation and clears pathogenic heat.
 It is located at the lateral edge of the elbow crease.

-Katherine is available for appointments on Tuesdays through Thursdays.
+We have acupuncture appointments available on Mondays through Thursdays.
 You can book online using our easy scheduling system HERE. 💛